Grid project Airolo – Lavorgo

 People & environment

-The construction of a major infrastructure project such as a high-voltage line will inevitably have repercussions on the surrounding landscape.
-Swissgrid is committed to mitigating the impact of the line and to compensating for any possible impact.
+Finally, Swissgrid is committed to mitigating the impact of the line on the landscape and the environment, within the parameters set by the federal authorities.
 The environmental impact report identified a further 100 nature conservation projects.
 These measures include the monitoring of the golden eagle and black grouse, as well as the restoration of cascades (such as the Trenta Valli cascade) and the restoration of wooded pastureland for agriculture.

 Landscape